I offer two levels of guided autobiography:

 GAB is also offered through SFU’s Liberal Arts and 55+ Program.
 Look for the workshop series called “Story Catching: Learning From Life,” Sessions take place at the downtown campus at 515 West Hastings Street in Vancouver.

-Unlike GAB at Home or GAB Online, where you are part of a smaller group, roughly 20 people participate in the SFU workshop series, but you still share your stories in a small group.
+Unlike GAB Online, where you are part of a smaller group (no more than 6), roughly 18 people participate in the SFU workshop series, but you still share your stories with a small group.
 I am unable to be part of the small groups, but that doesn’t preclude high levels of energy, fascinating stories, and mutual support.

-The next SFU workshop series begins the week of January 8-12 and runs for six weeks.
+The next SFU workshop series February 21 and runs for six weeks until March 28.
 Spaces for these workshops fill very quickly so be sure you register as soon as registration opens.

 If you are interested in hosting, or organizing, a special GAB Sessions workshop, either contact me, or arrange this through the person who is the program coordinator for your residence/organization.